 6. Teenage Mutant Ninja Turtles Action Figures: Samurai Leo and Space Raphael are especially cool, but Casey Jones was a fantastic surprise find.
 (Pictured below)

 5. Tekken 3: By far my favorite Tekken game.
 Tekken Ball and Tekken Force were great additions, Force being the coolest thing the franchise has ever done.
-Tekken Force hasn’t appeared in a Tekken game since Tekken 4, which is dumb and makes no sense.
+Tekken Force hasn’t appeared in recent Tekken entries, which is dumb and makes no sense.

 4. Turbo American Gladiators Figure: I’m just fascinated to see that I own a Turbo American Gladiators action figure.
 (Pictured below)